Generic name: glycopyrrolate (inhalation) [ GLYE-koe-PIR-oh-late ]

 What other drugs will affect glycopyrrolate inhalation?

 This list is not complete.
-Other drugs may interact with glycopyrrolate inhalation, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect glycopyrrolate, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about glycopyrrolate